porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/angular.md

 export class AppModule {}
 ```

+Be aware, that you still have to set the component name without the prefix as an attribute, otherwise you might get
+unexpected results.
+The component might display as usual, but it is no longer an angular component which means
+bindings of inputs and outputs won't work.

-You can now use the components as follows:
+You can now use the prefixed component as follows:

 ```ts
 // app.component.ts